StealthFactory/leo/README.md

 ## The store

-Leo keeps a JSON object store at `~/.config/leo/store.json`, locked down to `0600` since you might keep secrets in there, and always written back tidy with sorted keys so it diffs nicely.
+Leo keeps a JSON object store at `~/.config/leo/store.json` (by default and it's configurable via `leo config setup`), locked down to `0600` since you might keep secrets in there, and always written back tidy with sorted keys so it diffs nicely.

+Don't use shell to store your secrets.

-The nice touch: Leo figures out the type for you.
+Leo figures out the type for you.
 Hand it real JSON and it stays JSON; hand it anything else and it's a string.
 No fuss.

 ```sh
 leo store set dancegif https://x.gif   # not valid JSON, so it's a string